vector-engineering/covidcg/API.md

 `consensus_threshold` determines the cutoff for reporting mutations. i.e., mutations that occur less than this frequency will be excluded from the results.
 Set this to `0.0` to include all mutations associated with the particular grouping.

+`selected_reference` defines the reference for which mutations are relative to.

 #### Returns

 Returns a JSON object, with the format: